-Mars Hill 11th Grade English
+Mars Hill English 11

 This is a complementary class to Mrs. Flannery’s American History class.
 The writing portion will include one semester of emphasis in advanced composition (topics for major essays determined by Mrs. Flannery), and one semester of various exercises alongside readings in Aristotle’s Rhetoric.
 The course will also include a survey of American literature from Plymouth Plantation through the mid-20th century, along with the unfamiliar vocabulary within the selected texts.

-- To sharpen formal expository writing skills
+- To sharpen formal expository writing skills and research methods

 - To become familiar with the classical art of rhetoric